 A day in the life of a Waterford Fire Fighter

-Waterford Fire Fighters work 24-hour shifts on a nine-day rotation.
+Waterford Fire Fighters work 24-hour shifts on a 9-day rotation.
 When they speak of a workday, it is understood to be 24 hours.
-They work one day, have a day off, work another, have a day off, work yet another day, have four days off, and then start the rotation again.
-It may seem like only two or three days a week, but it is actually a 56-hour workweek.
+They work 1 day, have a day off, work another, have a day off, work yet another day, have 4 days off, and then start the rotation again.
+It may seem like only 2 or 3 days a week, but it is actually a 56-hour workweek.
 Over the course of a career, they live in the fire station approximately 7 1/2 years.
 They spend time on duty performing a variety of different tasks, attending training, and responding to alarms of every possible nature.
 A typical day as told by the fire fighters themselves is as follows:

 After the trucks are clean and stocked, the rest of the morning is spent cleaning the station.
 The rescue crews head to the grocery store to buy our food for the day, and the officer-in-charge fills out the duty roster and daily log.